yhenon/keras-spp/README.md

 Two types of pooling layers are currently available:

 - SpatialPyramidPooling: apply the pooling procedure on the entire image, given an image batch.
 This is especially useful if the image input can have varying dimensions, but needs to be fed to a fully connected layer.

-For example, this works:
+For example, this trains a network on images of both 32x32 and 64x64 size:

 ```
 import numpy as np